seek-oss/skuba/.changeset/rare-cows-attend.md

 import { app } from 'src/app.ts';
 ```

-Ensure that you declare these paths in a `tsconfig.json` situated in your project root:
+Ensure that you declare this path in a `tsconfig.json` located in your project root:

 ```diff
 {